Panoptikum-social/blog.panoptikum.social/index.md

 * For you as a podcast listener: it's a chance to share your opinions and recommendations and get other listener's opinions, thoughts and recommendations.

-## Will Panoptikum.io always be free?
+## Will Panoptikum.social always be free?

 Yes and no.

-All the software, that has been written and will be written for Panoptikum.io is free and open source software and is licensed under the AGPL license.
+All the software, that has been written and will be written for Panoptikum.social is free and open source software and is licensed under the AGPL license.

 * For podcast listeners, access to the full functionality of the site will be